 Customs: It is essential to know how to properly saludar, meaning to greet someone.
 One kiss on the right cheek is customary.
 This goes if you are meeting one person or 50 people.
 You will be considered mala onda (bad vibes) if you do not properly saludar someone.
 Also, if anyone gives you a gift, it is customary to give another kiss on the cheek.
 Birthdays are highly valued and therefore you should be extra enthusiastic in saying “feliz cumpleanos” and saludar again.
 This may sound like an exaggeration, but since people are so friendly that if you do not reciprocate this by at least greeting them properly, it is offensive.
 It’s also probably a good idea not to refuse mate even if you don’t like it at first.
 If someone invites you to drink mate, their real intention is to invite you to hang out, so just go anyway.
 As long as you are flexible, social, and remember to saludar everyone - then it won’t be difficult to be considered “buena onda” (good vibes/cool).

 Living: The weather is quite warm all year except June through August, in which it dips to maybe 40-60 degrees Fahrenheit during the day.
 Be prepared to enjoy clear skies, almost no rain, and 100 degree dry heat (which are surprisingly bearable).
-As far as housing is concerned, there are plenty of shared flats in which you can find a room through websites such as www.compartodepto.com, or speaking with other students and the international relations offices.
-A room each month should cost around 1200-1500 pesos, which is currently 10 to 1.2 with the dollar, but with inflation and the exchange rate, this may fluctuate.
+As far as housing is concerned, there are plenty of shared flats in which you can find a room through websites such as Roomgo.com.ar, or speaking with other students and the international relations offices.
+A room each month should cost around 4,000-8,000 pesos ($100-$200, but due to inflation, costs may vary, as does the exchange rate, so please check this out before arrival).

 Food: The food in Córdoba is influenced by their Italian and Spanish ancestors combined with their famous meat.
 The main foods are empanadas, pasta, gnocci, pizza, tarta, milanesa, lomito, locro, pastries, and of course choripan and asado.